nest/nestml/doc/running/running_nest_compartmental.rst

 The structure of the neuron -- soma, dendrites, axon -- is user-defined at runtime by adding compartments through ``nest.SetStatus()``.
 Each compartment can be assigned receptors, also through ``nest.SetStatus()``.

+See also the NEST Simulator documentation on compartmental models at https://nest-simulator.readthedocs.io/en/stable/models/cm_default.html.

 Writing a compartmental NESTML model
 ------------------------------------